General enquiries: 0800 326 5559

 Al-Anon is a group of people brought together to help those who are affected by a loved one’s excessive drinking.

-This could be the partners, parents, colleagues, friends, children or grandparents of someone who is currently struggling with their addiction to alcohol.
+This could be the partners, parents, colleagues, friends, children or grandparents of someone who is currently struggling with an addiction to alcohol.

-Al-Anon is closely linked to another programme and group called Alateen who specifically help teens and young adults of loved ones who struggle with their addiction and alcohol use disorder.
+Al-Anon is closely linked to another 12-step group called Alateen who specifically provide help for teens and young adults who struggle with drug addiction or alcohol use disorder.

 Al-Anon was formed in 1951 by Anne B and Lois W. Lois was the wife of Bill Wilson, who was the co-founder of Alcoholics Anonymous (the AA).

-Whilst forming the AA, it became very clear to Bill Wilson that there was not enough support for friends, family and loved ones and so consulted with his wife and subsequently formed Al-Anon.
+Whilst forming the AA, it became very clear to Bill Wilson that there was not enough support for friends, family and loved ones, so he consulted with his wife and subsequently formed Al-Anon.

 Al-Anon groups are located throughout many cities and towns all around the world, with meetings taking place in person and online.